aniewie/get-job/README.md

 You can list and test all available methods using swagger UI http://localhost:8080/swagger-ui.html#!/product-package-controller.
 It will show model of input parameters for POST and PUT requests.
-The application will some test data inserted (you should see some packages).
+The application will have some test data inserted (you should see some packages).